Benjamin J. Wallis

 Profile

-My research focusses on using satellite data to study the evolution and causes of ice dynamic change in Antarctica.
-I have a particular interest in the Antarctic Peninsula, one of the most rapidly changing regions of the Cryosphere, and the ice-ocean interactions which drive change here.
+My research uses satellite data to study the evolution and causes of ice dynamic change in the Earth’s polar regions.
+I have a particular interest in the Antarctic Peninsula, one of the most rapidly changing regions of the Cryosphere, the interaction between glaciers and the ocean, and innovative methods in synthetic aperture radar.

-Another component of my research is to work collaboratively between the School of Computing and the School of Earth and Environment to develop applications of AI and machine learning techniques to Earth observation glaciology.
-My experience in this area includes a 1-year placement on the Alan Turing Institiute’s PhD Enrichment Scheme in 2021.
+A significant component of my research is developing applications of AI and machine learning techniques to Earth observation glaciology.
 By applying these methods to synthetic aperture radar and other satellite datasets I aim to improve measurements of ice velocity and mass balance, informing predictions of sea-level rises and the climate impact of a changing cryosphere.

 Research interests